aliceliveprojects/WildLoggingDBParent/ReImplementing.md

-It's a quick and dirty implementation, to illustrate the creation of the dynamic search query, but it fully implements the behaviour we're looking for.
+It's a quick and dirty implementation, to illustrate the creation of the **dynamic search query**, but it fully implements the behaviour we're looking for.

-We're going to do the same sort of thing to implement all the other REST endpoints.
+We're going to do the same sort of thing to implement all the **other REST endpoints.**

 We now have 2 releases, which are tagged in the source code: